groupgets/purethermal1-uvc-capture/readme.md

+﻿ # Raw IR Data Recording and Viewing

-﻿# IR, Thermal Imager, Lepton 3.5, PureThermal 2, Raspberry Pi, Linux, Ubuntu, Windows, Python, OpenCV, Matplotlib, VNC, Wireless Control
+# TAGS: IR, Thermal Imager, Lepton 3.5, PureThermal 2, Raspberry Pi, Linux, Ubuntu, Windows, Python, OpenCV, Matplotlib, VNC, Wireless Control

-# Raw IR Data Recording and Viewing
+## Description

 I wanted an infared, thermal imaging camera for my job that could be easily controlled remotely from a PC and record raw IR data.
 The Lepton 3.5 along with the purethermal 2 (PT2) board provided a lot of options integrated with a raspberry pi.
 Looking through Groupgets Github software GetThermal and purethermal1-uvc-capture, I was able to piece together two user interfaces, IR Data and IR Data Viewer, combining opencv and matplotlib with pyqt4.

+## Table of Contents:

+- IR Data Ablilities
+- IR Data Viewer Abilities
+- Revision Changes
+- Downloading, Installing, and Running Software
+- Important Notices
+- UI Developement

-### IR Data Abilities
+## IR Data Abilities

 The GitHub folder IR Data has the python script irdatavXX.X.py and a .ui file.